learning-layers/TagRec/README.md

 }`

 ## Publications
+* Kowald, D., Seitlinger, P., Ley, T., & Lex, E. (2018).
+[The Impact of Semantic Context Cues on the User Acceptance of Tag Recommendations: An Online Study](http://www.dominikkowald.info/documents/2018www_study.pdf).
+In Companion Proceedings of the 27th International World Wide Web Conference (WWW'2018).
+ACM.
 * Kowald, D., Kopeinik, S., & Lex, E. (2017).
 [The TagRec Framework as a Toolkit for the Development of Tag-Based Recommender Systems](http://www.dominikkowald.info/documents/2017umap_tagrec.pdf).
 In Adjunct Publication of the 25th Conference on User Modeling, Adapation and Personalization (UMAP'2017).
 ACM.
 * Kowald, D., Pujari, S., & Lex, E. (2017).
 [Temporal Effects on Hashtag Reuse in Twitter: A Cognitive-Inspired Hashtag Recommendation Approach](http://www.dominikkowald.info/documents/2017www_twitter.pdf).
 In Proceedings of the 26th International World Wide Web Conference (WWW'2017).
 ACM.
 * D. Kowald and E. Lex: [The Influence of Frequency, Recency and Semantic Context on the Reuse of Tags in Social Tagging Systems](https://arxiv.org/pdf/1604.00837v1.pdf), In Proc. of Hypertext, 2016